-In response to a minor shortfall, an establishment is expected to implement corrective and preventative actions within 3-4 months of the issue of the final inspection report.
+In response to a major shortfall, an establishment is expected to of the issue of the final inspection report.

 Follow up actions

 A template corrective and preventative action plan will be sent as a separate Word document with the final inspection report.
 Establishments must complete this template and return it to the HTA within 14 days of the issue of the final report.